nichelicorn/JavaScript30/19 - Webcam Fun/README.md

 * This project has a server - will need to run this one locally, so it can be tied to a secure origin (local host, or https://)
   * Uses `browser-sync` - a package that allows you to run a live server for your code
   * run `npm start` to start the server
+* Add feature to change filter effect on button click

 #### What did I learn?
 * Video is fed off the webcam (canvas context helps control this?)